imapex-training/mod_adv_git/README.md

 **git** is the Client application and specification for a distributed version control system.

 **GitHub** is a Server (or Service) providing Remote Repository services that leverages the git client and protocol.
-In addition to simply providing remote repostiory storage for git users, GitHub also offers other development features to users that aren't specifically related to "git".
+In addition to simply providing remote repository storage for git users, GitHub also offers other development features to users that aren't specifically related to "git".
 These include issue tracking, project management boards, metrics, etc.

 [item]: # (slide)